Inflation rate is defined as the percentage increase in the price levels of the basket of selected goods and services over a time period.

-The rise in inflation rate indicates that there is a decline in the purchasing power of the currency, and as a result, there is an increase in the Consumer Price Index.
+The rise in inflation rate indicates that there is a decline in the purchasing power of the currency, and as a result, there is an increase in the consumer price index (CPI).

-In other words, the inflation rate is said to be the rate at which the prices of goods increase when the purchasing power of currency is declining.
+In other words, the inflation rate is said to be the rate at which the prices of goods increase when the purchasing power of currency declines.

 One of the most common causes of inflation in an economy is the increase in the money supply.

-This concludes the topic of the Inflation rate formula, which plays an important role in identifying the health of an economy.
-For learning about various other interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the topic of the inflation rate formula, which plays an important role in identifying the health of an economy.
+For learning about various other interesting concepts on economics for class 12, stay tuned to our website.